 Philip joined Digitalbox as an Independent Non-Executive Director in July 2021 and is Chairman of the Audit Committee.
-He is Chief Financial Officer and Chief Executive Officer of data and intelligence business, Merit Group plc.
-Phil is a Chartered Accountant with over 25 years' experience in the media sector as an advisor, Board member and Executive, Most recently Phil worked for 16 years at Reach plc (formerly Trinity Mirror plc) where he held roles including Director of Corporate Development, Chief Operating Officer of Regionals, and Managing Director of Specialist Digital.
-Phil began his career at Deloitte LLP and was a Director within Deloitte's Technology, Media & Telecoms practice.
+He is Chief Executive Officer and Chief Financial Officer of data and intelligence business, Merit Group and a nonexecutive director of System1 Group plc.
+Phil is a Chartered Accountant with over 25 years' experience in the media sector as an advisor, Board member and Executive.
+Most recently Phil worked for 16 years at Reach plc (formerly Trinity Mirror plc) where he held roles including Director of Corporate Development, Chief Operating Officer of Regionals, and Managing Director of Specialist Digital, Phil began his career at Deloitte LLP and was a Director within Deloitte's Technology, Media & Telecoms practice.

-Martin Higginson Non-Executive Director
+Graham Bryce Non-Executive Director